nodejs/node-core-test/README.md

 invocation of this function results in the creation of a Subtest and a test point in the TAP output.
-After invocation of top level `describe` functions, all top level tests and suites will execute
+After invocation of top level `describe` functions, all top level tests and suites will execute.

 ## `describe.skip([name][, options][, fn])`